davonab/itmd-362-pp/pp-04/readme.md

 input box so the user can delete only info that they messed up on.

 * HCI Guideline Two (URL): https://developer.apple.com/ios/human-interface-guidelines/user-interaction/data-entry/
-* How you implemented it in your sketch:
+* How you implemented it in your sketch: On the MY.IIT website, they fail to insert placeholder text to inform the user on how they should type the username because it could be their full email.
+I redesigned it to have example inputs so they user will not have to second guess what to enter.

 * HCI Guideline Three (URL): https://developer.apple.com/ios/human-interface-guidelines/visual-design/adaptivity-and-layout/
 * How you implemented it in your sketch: